-Pink Floyd’s ‘A Momentary Lapse of Reason’ Album Turns 25
+When Pink Floyd Re-Emerged With ‘A Momentary Lapse of Reason’

-‘Dogs of War‘ would also become a favorite live cut.
-The track had a trudging feel to it, buoyed by a sound that came about through a studio mishap.
-A slowed down recording of Gilmour's laugh came across like a dog bark and the musician decided to use it to help create the song.
-Lyrically, the track is about physical and political mercenaries.
+"Dogs of War," a trudging track about political mercenaries, emerged as a favorite live cut.
+The session was buoyed by a sound that came about by mistake.
+A slowed down recording of Gilmour's laugh came across like a dog bark, and he decided to use it in the song.

 Still, A Momentary Lapse of Reason remains one of the band's most polarizing releases.
 Beyond a few standout tracks, the album as a whole didn't stand up to earlier triumphs.
 Waters stated flatly that it was not a true Pink Floyd release.
 "Roger's criticisms are fair," Wright agreed in the book Comfortably Numb: The Inside Story of Pink Floyd.
 "It's not a band album at all."